Agents

 cf-tdd (auto-invoked for substantial work)

-cf-implementer (read context → RED → GREEN → REFACTOR → report)
+cf-implementer (read context → implement directly OR RED → GREEN → REFACTOR → report)

 ↓ [CF-RESULT: success] or [CF-RESULT: failure]